galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >    > * "Fichier produit par l'outil glmmpql/Expected temporal trend": `output 2` from **temporal trend**.
 >    > * "Fichier produit par l'outil ab_index": `output` from **abundance index**.

-You can then execute the ** Linear regression ajusted ** tool to take into account autocorrelation of model residuals .
+You can then execute the **Linear regression ajusted** tool to take into account autocorrelation of model residuals .

+Finally, a global trend (over years) can be displayed using the **Trend** tool.

 {: .hands_on}